Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Geforce GTX 780 should in theory be quite a bit better than the GeForce 8600 GT 1GB GDDR3 in general. (explain)
+Memory BandwidthIn theory, the Geforce GTX 780 should perform quite a bit faster than the GeForce 8600 GT 1GB GDDR3 overall. (explain)

-Texel RateThe Geforce GTX 780 will be quite a bit (more or less 1818%) faster with regards to texture filtering than the GeForce 8600 GT 1GB GDDR3. (explain)
+Texel RateThe Geforce GTX 780 will be much (about 1818%) more effective at texture filtering than the GeForce 8600 GT 1GB GDDR3. (explain)

-Pixel RateThe Geforce GTX 780 should be much (about 859%) more effective at FSAA than the GeForce 8600 GT 1GB GDDR3, and also able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Geforce GTX 780 is a lot (about 859%) better at full screen anti-aliasing than the GeForce 8600 GT 1GB GDDR3, and also should be able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison